 When the old friends leave the reunion to continue partying at the local karaoke bar called Pretzels, it's there that deeper emotions come to the forefront and truths are unveiled.
 We never find out just why Jake and Mary broke up—it's been eight years since they last spoke—but it doesn't really matter.
 They both have grown up, are now in separate committed relationships, and following an awkward hug, they just want to catch up and take care of unfinished business.
 As someone aptly puts it, "we all have our own messes."
 Reeves is called up to sing his own hit song "Never Had," and the song itself is not only magic to the ears, but the lyrics hold an even more affecting meaning for Elise.
 Passion Pit's cover of The Smashing Pumpkins' "Tonight, Tonight" also becomes the perfect anthem to end the night.

 The marketing for "10 Years" is almost selling this as a wacky antic-filled comedy.
 There are laughs to be sure (take Pratt's karaoke butchering of "Lady in Red" for instance), but the film never strains to be funny; unforced humor springs organically from the characters.
-"10 Years" may not forge any new ground, but it's relatable and creates its own solid memories.
+"10 Years" may not forge any new ground, but it's relatable and candid, while creating its own solid memories.
 Whereas "The Perks of Being a Wallflower" beautifully captured the essence of being in high school, this "Big Chill" peer captures the growth out of high school.

 Grade: B +